Abhishek04-dot/Python-Concepts-Assessments-2/README.md

 # Task 1 ( Odd or Even Number Checker )
 - The program asks the user to input a number.
-- It checks if the number is divisible by 2 using the modulo operator %.
+- It checks if the number is divisible by 2 using the modulo operator % i.e reminder is zero.
 - If divisible, the number is even; otherwise, it is odd.

 # Task 2 ( Sum of Integers from 1 to 50 Using a Loop )